About SCCO and How It Will Change You

 This aspect of your training is known as ‘interprofessional education.’
 MBKU is the first health care university in Southern California to bring three primary care disciplines together, learning and working together as a team to provide collaborative, effective patient care.

 As an SCCO second-year student, you'll begin examining patients in a supervised clinical environment.
 Few other institutions offer the opportunity to develop your clinical and patient-management skills like this, in a collaborative, interprofessional educational setting.

 You can further enhance your optometric skills through our Outreach Clinical Program, a unique opportunity for fourth-year students.
-As a student intern, you’ll work side-by-side with other health care professionals, doing four, 10-12-week rotations, one in Anaheim at the University Eye Center at Ketchum Health, and three in clinically diverse settings of your choice, such as VA medical centers, HMOs, military bases and others–both in the US and overseas.
+As a student intern, you’ll work side-by-side with other health care professionals, doing four, 10-12-week rotations, one in the Ketchum Health Network, and three in clinically diverse settings of your choice, such as VA medical centers, HMOs, military bases and others–both in the US and overseas.

 To inspire and educate future doctors of optometry to provide collaborative, evidence-based, ethical, and equitable health care that reflects the evolving practice of optometry, and to be leaders in the community and profession.